quasarframework/quasar/docs/src/pages/options/rtl-support.md

   You need to set "rtl" to "true" under quasar.conf.js > "build".
 What this does is it compiles CSS for both your website/app code and for Quasar components and add corresponding RTL CSS rules automatically.
 Your CSS bundle will slightly increase in size due to the addition of these CSS rules.

 3. Optional: *Enable fromRTL flag*.
   By default, Quasar assumes that all styles are written in LTR direction and generates corresponding RTL styles for them.
-Should you wish to write your own css directly in RTL then you need to set "fromRTL" to `true` under quasar.conf.js > "build".
+Should you wish to write your own css directly in RTL then you need to set quasar.conf.js > "build" > rtl > "fromRTL" to `true`.

 ## Things to keep in mind
 * Both RTL and non-RTL Quasar language packs will work together and dynamically switch to/from RTL.
 So only choosing an RTL Quasar language pack will trigger the RTL UI for you.
 You don't need separate builds of your app (one for non-RTL and one for RTL-only).
 The RTL is dynamically changed for you automatically.